Ethiopia PM says he will lead army 'from the battlefront'

 NAIROBI, Kenya (AP) — Ethiopia’s prime minister says he will lead his country’s army “from the battlefront” beginning Tuesday, a dramatic new step by the Nobel Peace Prize-winner in a devastating yearlong war.

-An estimated tens of thousands of people have been killed in the war between Ethiopian and allied forces and fighters from the country’s northern Tigray region.
+An estimated tens of thousands of people have been killed in the war between Ethiopian and allied forces and fighters from the country’s northern Tigray region, who long dominated the national government before Abiy took office.
 The United States and others have warned that Africa’s second-most populous country could fracture and destabilize the whole Horn of Africa.

-Hs statement also claims that the West is trying to defeat Ethiopians, the latest pushback against what his government has described as meddling by the international community.
-Envoys from the African Union and the U.S. have continued diplomatic efforts in pursuit of a ceasefire to the fighting and talks.
+Hs statement also claims that the West is trying to defeat Ethiopia, the latest pushback against what his government has described as meddling by the international community.
+Envoys from the African Union and the U.S. have continued diplomatic efforts in pursuit of a ceasefire to the fighting and talks about a political solution.

-In a year’s time, Abiy’s government has gone from describing the conflict as a “law enforcement operation” to an “existential war.”
+In a year’s time, Abiy’s government has gone from describing the Tigray conflict as a “law enforcement operation” to an “existential war.”
+With Ethiopia’s military reportedly weakened in recent months, ethnic-based regional forces have been stepping up and Abiy’s government has called on all able citizens to join the fight.

+The prime minister chaired an executive meeting Monday of the ruling Prosperity Party and Defense Minister Abraham Belay told state media that “all security forces will start taking special measures and tactics as of tomorrow.”
+He declined to elaborate.

+The prime minister in his 2019 Nobel acceptance speech spoke passionately about war: “I crawled my way to peace through the dusty trenches of war years ago. … I witnessed firsthand the ugliness of war in frontline battles. … War is the epitome of hell for all involved.
+I know because I have been there and back.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.